Skip to main content

 Committees

-• As part of its inquiry on the UK’s future relationship with the US, the International Relations and Defence Committee speaks to Anton La Guardia, diplomatic editor at The Economist, and Gerard Baker, editor-at-large at Wall Street Journal.
+• As part of its inquiry on the UK’s future relationship with the US, the International Relations and Defence Committee spoke to Anton La Guardia, diplomatic editor at The Economist, and Gerard Baker, editor-at-large at Wall Street Journal.

 Read on for more.